What are the key stages in a data science project? A recipe for a successful data science project flow.

 The naive view of a data science project’s stages

 When planning a data science project, it’s easy to think of it as a simple exercise in a little bit of data cleaning, some data science work, and a deployment stage at the end of the project.
-In fact, many data scientists and non-data scientists might expect this kind of idealised project flow.
+In fact, many data scientists and non-data scientists might expect this kind of idealised data science project flow.

 Unfortunately the reality is rarely this simple.